ttrreevvoorr/gibson/README.md

 # gibson
 An unintrusive bot that adds missing functionality to your Discord server.

+This was originally written and created in August 2021.
+It has been 1 year since inception so I am making the source public.

 You may host this yourself, or run the version I have hosted:

 <https://discord.com/oauth2/authorize?client_id=880346290490322975&permissions=37080919104&scope=bot+applications.commands>